-EXAMPLE: Form and form values
+Form and form values

 Note: Episerver Forms and the Episerver Forms Samples package must be installed for the forms visitor group criteria to work.
-See the Episerver Platform User Guide for information.
+See the Episerver user guide for information.

 You can base a visitor group on whether the visitor has (or has not) submitted a particular form or form value.
 For example, you can target content to visitors who submit a Job Application form: